Bola Bola (miniseries): Marketing

 The official teaser was released on February 25, 2022 and the full trailer of the series was released on March 17, 2022, via iWantTFC's social media accounts.
 The main casts of the series graced Magandang Buhay on March 14, 2022 and the ASAP Natin 'To stage on March 20, 2022, as part of "Bola Bola" promotion.

 Reception

 Rafael Bautista of Nylon Manila shared in an article saying, "Bola Bola is opening up discussions of how body, weight loss, and what makes you happy isn't a one-dimensional discussion".
 He also praised the actors behind the series saying, "the show wouldn't impress if it weren't for the good acting from the cast, most especially Francine Diaz".

 Soundtrack

 On March 21, 2022 Star Music has revealed the official soundtrack of the series, and was released on March 25 of the same year.

 Release

 Broadcast

 The series premiered on March 26, 2022, via iWantTFC.

-The series had its Philippine TV Premiere beginning August 21 to September 4, 2022, airing on Sunday primetime on Kapamilya Channel and A2Z replacing the second season of He's Into Her and was replaced by Run To Me.
+The series had its Philippine TV Premiere beginning August 21 to September 4, 2022, airing on Sunday primetime on Kapamilya Channel and A2Z.
 It will also airing on ABS-CBN web channel Kapamilya Online Live and international via TFC (The Filipino Channel).